Yuexi-Li/Data-Visualizations/crunchbase_data_visualization/README.md

  *The trend of the number of companies founded and acquired over the years.*

 >1.
 Entrepreneurship is on an upward trend.
 >2.
-Whether the crisises have inpacts on Entrepreneurship trend:
+Whether the crises have impacts on Entrepreneurship trend:
->>1) After financial crisis in 2008, there is a continuous climbing up of number of companies founded, looks like a economic revival, but the acquisition slow down a little bit.
+>>1) we can see there is a slow down but no expected sharp decrease in the number of companies founded and acquired.
+And after financial crisis in 2008, there is a continuous climbing up of number of companies founded, looks like an economic revival, but the acquisition activities slow down a little bit.
 >>2) However, after crisis of 2012, the number of companies founded has a sharp decrease.
 We can tell the crisis that countries and banks struggle to get balances sheets has much negative impact on starting a company.
 In the contrast, acquisition activities have increased slightly.

 ![png](./pics/output_41_0.png)